waimea-igdaikee/200-dtd-assessment/docs/design.md

 My Mum doesn't need a whole lot of information about her clients; the only (potentially) sensitive info being stored would be a few short, optional sentence that customers can fill out.
 However, this information is identifiable by name, and if it isn't securely and private, this would be a breach of the NZ Privacy Act 1993.
 On my website this wil look like making sure the admin page is password-protected (and the authentication system running on the server so it can't be easily bypassed), and also having a privacy statement on what data is being collected.

-### YOUR IMPLICATION HERE

-Replace this text with a clear explanation of what the implication means.

-Replace this text with an explanation of why the implication is relevant to this particular project.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

 -------------------------------------------------